Jbelly19/ea-sports-game-tracker/aaron/README.md

 # Image Recognition

 This folder can be used to store all the ML/Image recognition code.

-Feel free to do what ever you need with names/structure
+data/: images
+requirements.txt: python virtualenv pip freeze dependencies src/: source code